Out-of-State Merit Scholarships for 2019-2020

 **Merit scholarships are typically awarded for a regular academic year which includes fall and spring semesters only (ie. 8 semesters over the course of four years).
 Merit scholarship awards will not exceed a semester's tuition.

-***If a student is receiving funding through the Academic Common Market merit scholarship will pay the in-state tuition amount and the ACM grant will pay the out-of-state surcharge amount.
-In total, the funding received from both the merit-based scholarship and ACM grant will equate to full tuition for the student.
+***If a student is receiving funding through the Academic Common Market, the ACM grant will pay the out-of-state surcharge and the merit scholarship will be applied up to the full cost of tuition.
+In total, the funding received from both the merit-based scholarship and ACM grant will not exceed the full tuition cost for the student.